 I moved to Noosa, in southeastern Queensland, a couple of years ago.
 When I am not working on temperature reconstructions or a new experimental technique for long-range weather forecasting using artificial intelligence, I enjoy swimming in the ocean, yoga, meditation and the occasional walk in the rain.

-If you are looking for scientific publications, best to click here.
-Over recent years Dr Marohasy has been published in top climate science journals as well as British and Australian law journals.
-Peer reviewed journals that have published Dr Marohasy over recent years include: Atmospheric Research, Advances in Atmospheric Research, Wetlands Ecology and Management, Human and Ecological Risk Assessment, Public Law Review and Environmental Law and Management.
+For a list of my scientific publications, click here.
+Over recent years I have been published in: Atmospheric Research, Advances in Atmospheric Research, Wetlands Ecology and Management, Human and Ecological Risk Assessment, Public Law Review and Environmental Law and Management.

-On Line Opinion, Australia’s e-journal of social and political debate, has published Dr Marohasy since 2003.
+On Line Opinion, Australia’s e-journal of social and political debate, has published me since 2003.
 The following opinion articles on a variety of subjects relating to management of the natural environment can be accessed here: